-The following chart shows the TSS removal rate of a GI wet pond systems based on the ratio of the permanent pool volume to the volume of stormwater generated by the WQDS and detention time.
-The maximum TSS removal rate for a GI wet pond is 90%; to achieve this TSS removal rate, the system must be designed with 24-hours of extended detention and a 3:1 ratio of permanent pool volume to the volume of stormwater generated by the WQDS
+The following chart shows the TSS removal rate of wet pond based on the ratio of the volume of the permanent pool to the volume of stormwater generated by the WQDS and detention time.
+The maximum TSS removal rate for a wet pond is 90%; to achieve this TSS removal rate, the system must be designed with 24-hours of extended detention and a 3:1 ratio of permanent pool volume to the volume of stormwater generated by the WQDS.